XTLS/Xray-docs-next/docs/en/config/fakedns.md

     {
       "address": "fakedns",
       "domains": [
-        // consistent with the content used in the shunt below "geosite:cn",
+        // Consistent with the content used for routing below "geosite:cn",
         "domain:example.com"
       ]